karandua2016/dotaapp/README.md

 Java 1.8+

 ### How to run?
-Download/copy the jar file - dotaapp.jar from the target directory to your machine and run the following command
+Download/copy the jar file - dotaapp.jar from the target directory to your machine and run the following command, from the location where you copied the jar, using a command prompt console

 ```java -jar dotaapp.jar <account_id>```